FACT-Finder-Web-Components/magento2-module/README.md

  </type>
  ```

-Constructor argument `productFields` stores references to specific fields that require more logic than simply retrieving
+The constructor argument `productFields` stores references to specific fields that require more logic than simply retrieving
 data from the product.
 Let's assume we want to add a new column `BrandLogo` containing image URLs.
 In your module DI, add
-the new definition which will be merged with existing one.
+the new definition which will be merged with the existing ones.

 ```
 <type name="Omikron\Factfinder\Model\Export\Catalog\ProductType\SimpleDataProvider">